More than 193.53 cr COVID-19 vaccine doses provided to States, UTs: Govt | Law-Order

 More than 193.53 cr COVID-19 vaccine doses provided to States, UTs: Govt

-Union health ministry on Monday informed that more than 193.53 crores of COVID-19 vaccine doses have been provided to States and Union Territories so far by the government.
+The Ministry of Health and Family Welfare on Thursday informed that more than 193.53 crore vaccine doses have been provided to States and Union Territories so far under the nationwide COVID-19 vaccination drive.

 - Country: